brandur/sorg/content/articles/postgres-connections.md

 where it's serializing and sending the response, emitting metrics, performing logging, and so on.

 {{Figure "Workers should only hold connections as long as they're needed.
 There's work before and after core application logic where no connection is needed."
-(ImgSrcAndAlt "/assets/images/postgres-connections/minimum-viable-checkout.svg" "Workers should only hold connections as long as they're needed.
-There's work before and after core application logic where no connection is needed.")}}
+(ImgSrcAndAltAndClass "/assets/images/postgres-connections/minimum-viable-checkout.svg" "Workers should only hold connections as long as they're needed.
+There's work before and after core application logic where no connection is needed." "overflowing")}}

 Workers should only have a connection checked out of the pool while that core logic is executing.
 This **minimum